-- On the Advanced / WAN Assignment page, select the WAN port and click the APPLY button. - 2.
-Go to the Advanced / VLAN page and create a VLAN which will include the WAN port (see the VLAN section, page 179). - To create a network interface to which a WAN connection can be assigned upon adding the VLAN, the Create interface switch should be moved to the right. - 3.
-Go to the Connections Setup / WAN page and create a WAN connection which will be assigned to the network interface of the VLAN (see the WAN section, page 75).
+- 1. On the Advanced / WAN Assignment page, select the WAN port. - 2.
+In the window displayed, from the VLAN List list, select an existing VLAN which will include the WAN port and click the APPLY button; or select the new_vlan value to create a new VLAN.
+In the Name field displayed, specify a name of the VLAN for easier identification and click the APPLY button.
+You can change the settings of the VLAN on the Advanced / VLAN page (see the VLAN section, page 138). - 3.
+Go to the Connections Setup / WAN page and create a WAN connection which will be assigned to the network interface of the VLAN (see the WAN section, page 72).